axelrogg/voltpy/docs/examples/sag_tension_basic.md

 ## 2. Create a mechanical analysis context

-The mechanical analysis context binds:
+The mechanical analysis context binds

 -   the conductor, and
 -   the environmental zone (ITC-LAT 07)